 The Company has an internal audit function that assists the Board by undertaking an objective evaluation of the Company's internal control framework.
 The internal audit role is currently filled by the Group Manager - Tax and Internal Audit who reports through to the Chief Financial Officer.
 The Group Manager - Tax and Internal Audit attends the Audit Committee meetings to present internal audit activities, findings and recommendations.
-Following a tender process conducted in the last guarter of FY20, the Company engaged Deloitte as the internal audit services provider for a two year term with effect from 1 July 2020.
-The scope includes an assessment of the adequacy of the internal control framework, identification of any weaknesses inherent therein, and to make recommendations as regards ongoing testing and review.
+Deloitte have been engaged since 1 July 2020 as the internal audit services provider for an initial two-year term.
+The Company has exercised its option to extend the contract for an additional year.
+The scope of the internal audit function includes an assessment of the adequacy of the internal control framework, identification of any weaknesses inherent therein, and to make recommendations as regards ongoing testing and review.
 The internal auditor is invited to attend the Audit Committee meetings on a regular basis to provide an update to the Committee on their activities and communicates regularly with the Company's external auditor, independent of Management.

 The Audit Committee is responsible for overseeing the internal audit function and its key roles in this regard are: